-- South Korea’s national sport IS NOT archery (which is more like a cross of religion and boyband fervour at times), that’s actually Taekwondo.
+- On the other hand, South Korea’s national sport IS NOT archery (which is more like a cross of religion and boyband fervour at times), that’s actually Taekwondo.
 However, South Korea has (so far) won the most archery medals in Olympic archery with an impressive haul of 38.
 That’s 23 golds, 9 silver and 6 bronze.
 Now in Korea, winning Olympic gold gets you a monthly stipend for life.
 These pensions were originally cumulative.
 Allegedly until Kim Soo-Nyung, one of the greatest olympic archers ever, won three gold medals.
 At this point the finance department started to get worried and things were altered.
 Just as well as subsequently Ki Bo Bae achieved four Olympic medals (three of them gold) and An San collected 3 golds in one Olympics (Tokyo).

 - And while the Olympics are our focus, Spaniard Antonio Rebollo lit the Olympic flame at the 1992 Olympics Games in Barcelona by shooting a lit arrow through the gas rising from the Olympic cauldron so igniting it.
 Video of this high pressure shot here.

 Something to ponder: Where did the arrow end up AFTER the cauldron was lit?

 - It was required by law that all English males over the age of 14 carry out at least 2 hours of longbow practice each week.
 Also if you lived in York, it was permissible to shoot a scotsman with a bow but not on a Sunday.
 Fortunately, while these laws are still on the statue books, they are moribund and superseded by later legislation although at least one GA member was demanding the 2hr a week legally mandated practice be reinstated while under COVID house arrest.

 - Thelma & Louise star Geena Davis was a pretty enthusiastic archer who missed out on making the US Olympic archery team in 2000, placing 24th out of 300!